fightingtheboss/meteor.sh/README.md

 If your server happens to be an Amazon EC2 instance, uncomment the `EC2_PEM_FILE` variable and point it to your pem file.
 Meteor.sh will then do the right things for those instances.

+This version of the script also depends on the AWS EC2 Tools being installed locally and available in your PATH.

 ### Install the server:

 ```